khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 - When a link is selected the user is taken to the destination.
 - When an action is selected that impacts the current view, the panel is closed and the action performed.
 - When an action option is selected that causes a page refresh or other change of context the panel returns to a closed state.
-- If there are more than 10 elements in the list, it may be necessary to include an autocomplete search box to filter options.
 - A limited amount of options that don't scroll can be fixed at the bottom of a dropdown panel.

 ### Content

 - A header can provide context for the list of options.
 - Section headers can categorize options into meaningful groups.
-- An option should be concise and clearly indicate the link destination or action it performs.
+- Link and button text should be concise and clearly indicate the link destination or action it performs.

 ### Accessibility